LoyolaChicagoBooks/scalaworkshop/source/20-essentials/essentials.rst

 The first invocation of ``multiplyThrice`` does what one would expect, even though the argument is passed by-name.

-We use call-by-name for timing blocks of code in the Monte Carlo Pi example later in this section.
+We use call-by-name for timing blocks of code in the Monte Carlo :math:`\pi` example later in this section.
 See :ref:`montecarlopi`.